ata-bruna/thesis_es_continuous_learning/README.md

  ┗ 📜requirements.txt
 ```

-Please note that the folders marked with `*` need to be created in order to save the pictures necessary to evaluate the models'performance.
+Please note that the folders marked with `*` need to be created in order to save the pictures necessary to evaluate the models performance.

 ## How to navigate the repository

 Each `.py` can be run independently.
-Change `STRATIFY` and `HIDE` variables to `True` or `False` in line 34 and 35 of each the `.py` files to apply the evolutionary strategies for different data splits while optionally removing one class.
+Change `STRATIFY` and `HIDE` variables to `True` or `False` in line 34 and 35 in each of the `.py` files to apply the evolutionary strategies for different data splits while optionally removing one class.

 -  `helper_functions.py` contains helper functions used to perform evolutionary strategies or to convert the data into a specific format used by the models.
--  `models.py` contains the neural network architectures used in each of scenarios.
+-  `models.py` contains the neural network architectures used in each of the scenarios.
 -  `CIFAR-10.py` contains the approach applied to the CIFAR-10 dataset.
 -  `fashion_mnist.py` contains the approach applied to the Fashion-MNIST dataset.
 -  `mnist_cnn.py` contains the approach applied to the MNIST-CNN dataset.
--  `mnist.py`contains the approach applied to the MNIST dataset.
+-  `mnist.py` contains the approach applied to the MNIST dataset.
+-  `plotting_results.ipynb` contains the functions used to plot the results obtained by the models.

 ## Acknowledgements